 MISSION & VISION

-SHIELD Mentor Program is a 501(c)3 organization that strongly believes that all youth should be mentored.
+At SHIELD Mentor Program, a 501(c)3 organization, our vision is that all youth should be mentored.
 Youth live in a world full of wonderful opportunities; the goal is to give them proper guidance to obtain them.
 The need for leadership development is essential for every youth, despite their background.
 The structure of the mentoring programs creates an atmosphere that is designed to decrease limitations in the lives of young people to help them become more likely to fulfill their highest potential.

-The objective of the SHIELD Mentor Program (SHIELD) for young people who participate in the programs is:
+The objective of the SHIELD Mentor Program is:

 To help young people experience leadership development that can strengthen them as individuals.

 To help young people define positive goals by establishing objectives toward an aspired future.